ChrisChalms/DialogueSystem/README.md

  // Wait
  "Wait just a second...<wait=1> Ok, carry on"

+ // Logging
+ "Let me just make a note of that real fast, <log=All good> Oh no! <logWarning=Not so good>That's not supposed to happen<logError=Not good>"

  // Register short with the name savedShort and the value 1 "Let's save a short for retrieval later <registerShort=savedShort>1</registerShort>."